ziotom78/qutedb/README.md

 ## Installation

-To build and install the package in your `$GOPATH/bin` directory, install all the dependencies and run this command:
+To download all the dependencies, build, and install the package in your `$GOPATH/bin` directory, run this command:

+    go install cmd/createqdbcfg/createqdbcfg.go
-    go install ./...
+    go install cmd/qutedb/qutedb.go

 This will add the two executables `qutedb` and `createqdbcfg` in the `bin` directory of the `$GOPATH` folder.